Faith Herbert: Publication history

 In January 1992, Faith first appeared in Harbinger #1.
 Faith also appeared again in the Harbinger series after the 2012 reboot.

 Solo comic series

 In 2016, Jody Houser began writing the first solo series about Faith.
-PBS highlighted that Faith "sold out five times in its limited-run series, a significant feat in the comic book industry" which led to Valiant launching an ongoing series starting Faith, with Houser as the writer, in July 2016.
+PBS highlighted that Faith "sold out five times in its limited-run series, a significant feat in the comic book industry" which led to Valiant launching an ongoing series starring Faith, with Houser as the writer, in July 2016.
 NPR's review stated that "Houser has accomplished something deceptively simple: she's made Faith a fun character to spend time with.
 Faith is lighthearted but virtuous, with a cheesy sense of humor, compassion and smarts".
 In 2017, Faith (2016) was nominated for the "Best New Series" Eisner Award.

 Houser went on to write two sequel limited series: Faith & The Future Force (2017) and Faith: Dreamside (2018).
 Faith also appeared in the one-shot Faith's Winter Wonderland Special #1 (December 2017) written by Marguerite Sauvage with art by Francis Portela and M.J.
 Kim.